nehciyy/intrapay/README.md

 Once complete, the app will be running at:
 📍 `http://localhost:8080`

-**Note: Make sure Docker is running on your system.
-No need to install PostgreSQL locally, it is containerized.**
+**Note: Make sure Docker and PostgreSQL is running on your system.**

 ### 3. Test API with curl